How to ensure mental well-being when returning to the office

 - avoid overinformation

-- inform yourself only a specific time a day, the rest of the day to occupy it in activities not related to the issue of the contingency
+- inform yourself only a specific time a day, the rest of the day to be occupied in activities not related to the issue of the contingency

 - focus on that we are doing something for the common good